SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

             .navigationBarItems(trailing: SBBNavigationBarSBBIcon(onTouchAction: { // Display SBB Icon as a trailing NavigationBarItem with custom action
                 // your action here
             }))
-            .navigationBarWithSBBIcon(bannerText: "DEV")    // Display a banner above the SBB Icon (e.g. to highlight the environment).
-You can also customize banner colors.
+            .sbbEnvironmentBanner(.dev) // Display a banner above the SBB Icon (e.g. to highlight the environment).
     }
 ```